lambda-11235/ttyped/README.md

 ## Semantics

 See "The Calculus of Constructions" by Coquand and Huet for the full semantics.
-One interesting to note is that the syntax given in the paper rules out unbound variables and forces `*` to be used only at the type level, while TTyped uses semantics checks.
-This is partly done to make parsing easier, as well as because TTyped uses Curry variables instead of de Bruijn indices in its syntax.
-These variables are then converted into de Bruijn indices for type checking and reduction.
+One interesting thing to note is that the syntax given in the paper rules out unbound variables and forces `*` to be used only at the type level, while TTyped uses separate semantics checks.
+This is partly done to make parsing easier, as well as because TTyped uses Church-style variables instead of de Bruijn indices in its syntax.
+These Church-style variables are then converted into de Bruijn indices for type checking and reduction.

 ## Example Session